 TIPS FOR MAKING THE SUGAR COOKIE CUPS:

-- Use mini muffin pan for the perfect size.
+Use mini muffin pan for the perfect size for a bite sized cookie cup.

 YOU MIGHT ALSO ENJOY THESE OTHER HOLIDAY COOKIES: